 God’s Word recorded in the Bible is the known, sure, revealed will of God.
 So, when you’re faced with a decision, look at what He’s said before.
 Pattern your decision on a similar situation in the Word, or on the foundation principles of God’s Word.
 You can also ask God to speak to your heart directly and show you what His will is for you in that particular situation.

 God’s Word also has the power to change the way you see life’s problems.
 It will cause you to “be transformed by the renewing of your mind, that you may prove [know] what is that good and acceptable and perfect will of God.”11

+Models for godly living.
 The Bible is full of stories about otherwise ordinary men and women whose faith and love for God saw them through thick and thin and made them great in His eyes.
 Much can be learned and much strength can be drawn from their examples.
 There are also many faith-building accounts of God’s love and care for His children, His protection, and His supply of their every need, as well as examples of what not to do and the consequences of violating His spiritual principles.
 “Whatever things were written before were written for our learning, that we through the patience and comfort of the Scriptures might have hope.”12

 God’s promises.
 God has promised in His Word to protect and keep His children, to provide for them, and to be with them in times of trouble.
 Some of His promises are universal, such as, “Whoever calls on the name of the Lord shall be saved.”13 Others were originally made to certain individuals or groups of people, but we can apply the spiritual principles to our own similar situations and ask God to intervene on our behalf, as He has in the lives of others.

 As you study God’s Word, you will become familiar with His promises and you will learn to claim them in your prayers.
 When you do that, it shows you have faith in His Word.